Entire Four-Graviton EFT from the Duality Between Color and Kinematics: The Universal -Copy at Four Points

 where $n^{ff}$ and $\tilde{n}^{ff}$ are two sets of color-dual numerators, and the propagators follow their labels, e.g.~$P_s =s$.
 This can be expressed via the well-known KLT relations~\cite{Kawai:1985xq,Bern:1998sv} in terms of color-ordered amplitudes --- the gauge invariant kinematic coefficients of color-weights --- when expressed in a minimal basis,

-Indeed one of the virtues of the correspondence between color and kinematics is that it allows a direct derivation of field-theory relations between ordered amplitudes, as well as momentum-kernel type relations when double copying in terms of those amplitudes~\cite{Bern:2008qj}.
-Pseudo-inverting the matrix relating ordered amplitudes and color-dual numerators yields color-dual numerators in terms of ordered amplitudes.
-It is a pseudo-inversion when there are non-trivial relations between ordered amplitudes yielding color-dual relations like the BCJ relations for $n^{ff}$.
+Indeed one of the virtues of the correspondence between color and kinematics is that it allows a direct derivation of field-theory relations between ordered amplitudes, as well as momentum-kernel-type relations when double copying in terms of those amplitudes~\cite{Bern:2008qj}.
+Pseudoinverting the matrix relating ordered amplitudes and color-dual numerators yields color-dual numerators in terms of ordered amplitudes.
+It is a pseudoinversion when there are nontrivial relations between ordered amplitudes yielding color-dual relations like the BCJ relations for $n^{ff}$.
 Double copy of amplitude-expressed numerators yields a momentum kernel or KLT-like double-copy expression between ordered amplitudes\cite{Stieberger:2009hq,Bjerrum-Bohr:2009ulz,Bjerrum-Bohr:2010pnr,Mizera:2016jhj,Chi:2021mio,Chen:2023dcx} .
 This naturally allows the generalization of KLT-like structure to algebraic relations beyond adjoint-antisymmetric $c^{ff}$, as, e.g., was first noted~\cite{Bargheer:2012gv, Huang:2012wr, Huang:2013kca} in the case of three-dimensional Bagger-Lambert-Gustavsson theory~\cite{Bagger:2007jr}.

-\subsection{The Mixed-Symmetry ($df$) Sector}
+\subsection{The mixed-symmetry ($df$) sector}

 The first generalization involves color factors with mixed symmetry, such as $c^{fd}(1234) = f^{12e}d^{e34}$ and $c^{df}(1234) = d^{12e}f^{e34}$.
-In addition to the usual (anti-)symmetric relations under exchanges of vertices, these factors obey the Jacobi-like algebraic relation~\cite{Bilal:2001hb}
+In addition to the usual (anti)symmetric relations under exchanges of vertices, these factors obey the Jacobi-like algebraic relation~\cite{Bilal:2001hb}

 So the minimum set of relations an $n^{df}$ color-dual to $c^{df}$ must satisfy are as follows,

 The numerators $n^{fd}$, which dress the color factors $c^{fd}$, must be related to $n^{df}$ by